 Emailing infrequently will be a red flag to your recipient’s spam filters.
 You may find that if you don’t email for two or three months, your emails may stop being placed into inboxes (or worse, may be blocked).

 However, emailing too frequently is also a big problem.
-We recommend aiming for between three and eight emails to each contact (on average), per month.
-Good email marketing tools like the one we implement for clients (Keap), provide the monitor tools for you to optimise this frequency.
+We recommend aiming for between four and eight emails to each contact (on average), per month.
+Effective email marketing tools, such as Keap, which we utilise for our clients, offer monitoring capabilities that allow you to optimise your email frequency.

 Spam filters are changing all the time.
 We constantly learn and provide advice for our clients to get the best out of their email marketing solutions.